 Check out some items that archivists working at the Bush Presidential Library have found.
 These include President George W. Bush’s handwritten remarks on September 11, 2001; letters from U2 singer Bono; sketches by clothing designer Oscar de la Renta for the gown Mrs. Laura Bush wore at the State Dinner in honor of Queen Elizabeth II; the letter from U.S. Supreme Court Justice Sandra Day O’Connor announcing her retirement; and maps that depict damage caused by Hurricane Katrina.
 Note the red “The President Has Seen” stamp at the top of each document.

 Want to test what you know about the U.S. Presidents and American history?
 Think you can make your way through a maze to find Miss Beazley.
 Find these games and lots more in Games and Trivia.

 Ever dreamed of playing baseball at the White House?
 Tee Ball on the South Lawn was an annual event that began in April 2001 and featured teams from across the Washington D.C. region.
 Check out the games, rare photographs, and interesting facts.

 Need More Homework Help?

-Fore more puzzles, games, trivia, and homework resources, try this website.
+For more puzzles, games, trivia, and homework resources, check out The Stacks.